 I confess, I am a public policy addict having taken undergraduate and graduate courses in political science, political behavior, constitutional law, government budgeting and public administration.

-I have been a government reporter on the federal or state level for almost my entire professional career and have won numerous national broadcast awards for documentary and investigative reporting on statehouse issues.
+I have been a government reporter on the federal and state level for almost my entire professional career and have won numerous national broadcast awards for documentary and investigative reporting on statehouse issues.

-For nearly four decades, I've been the statehouse correspondent for KMOX Radio in St. Louis and a tenured member of the Mo.
-Journalism School faculty.
+For nearly four decades, I've been the statehouse correspondent for KMOX Radio in St. Louis.

 I'm also the founder and director of one of the world's first all-news websites, Missouri Digital News.

 In 1972, I was appointed to the faculty of the Missouri School of Journalism to establish the school's State Government Reporting Program.
 I retired in 2015, but continued to supervise students as an emeritus faculty member for the next two years.

 The program became the school's first, and as I write this, the only fully converged newsroom.